 The story of the frozen charlotte

-“Now, Daughter dear, put this blanket around you for it’s a dreadful night, and you’ll catch your death of cold.”
-Charlotte responded, “Nay, Mother, nay.
-To ride in blankets muffled up, I never would be seen.”
+“Now, daughter dear, put this blanket around you; it’s a dreadful night, and you’ll catch your death of cold.”
+Charlotte responded, “Nay, Mother, nay.”
+To ride in blankets muffled up, I never would be seen. “

-The story was so famous that when the white dolls were introduced to the US, they were given the name Frozen Charlotte because they resembled tiny, white corpses.
+The story was so famous that when the white dolls were introduced to the US, they were given the name Frozen Charlotte because they resembled tiny white corpses.
 The male versions of the frozen charlottes were called Frozen Charlies.
 Some of these dolls were sold in caskets to represent a corpse, and they were also baked into cakes.
-It was said that whoever received the piece of cake with the frozen charlotte would have good fortune.
-The manufacturing of frozen Charlotte dolls lasted for many years, but the popularity dwindled during the early 20th century, and they were no longer admired.
+It was said that whoever received the piece of cake with the Frozen Charlotte would have good fortune.
+The manufacturing of frozen Charlotte dolls lasted for many years, but their popularity dwindled during the early 20th century, and they were no longer admired.